 This manual describes the operation, specifications, features and typical applications of the Balanced Hybrid (CH20-BALMN-001) and the Skewed Hybrid (CH20-SKWMN-001).
-It is intended primarily for use by engineers and technicians involved in the installation, alignment, operation, and maintenance of the hybrid assemblies.
+The former sometimes referred to as B and the latter S. It is intended primarily for use by engineers and technicians involved in the installation, alignment, operation, and maintenance of the hybrid assemblies.